CIML-bioinformatic/JPGlab_LysoDC/README.md

 #### Run step 6

-$Goal:$ This step aims to produce a more focus analysis of the RNA velocity.
+**Goal:** This step aims to produce a more focus analysis of the RNA velocity.
 Cells analyzed in the previous step as contamination or not suitale for analysis thanks to the marker genes of the cluster they are part of are eliminated, providing a clearer view of the serached processes.

-$Input:$
+**Input:**

     docker run -v $WORKING_DIR:$WORKING_DIR -e WORKING_DIR=$WORKING_DIR jpglab_lysodc_rnavelocity R -e 'WORKING_DIR=Sys.getenv( "WORKING_DIR");rmarkdown::render( input=file.path( WORKING_DIR, "src/step6/JPGlab_LysoDC_SenaryAnalysis.Rmd"), output_dir = file.path( WORKING_DIR, "data/step6/output"), output_file = "JPGlab_LysoDC_SenaryAnalysis.html", quiet=FALSE)'